flaupretre/terraform-ssh-tunnel/README.md

 'deployment/xxx', 'service/xxx'...
 Targeting a K8S service, if it exists, should be preferred to benefit from the K8S load-balancing features.

-The 'kubectl_context' and 'kubectl_namespace' input variables should be used to determine the target context and namespace.
+The 'kubectl_context' and 'kubectl_namespace' input variables should be set to determine the target context and namespace.
 If it is not set, the current context and namespace (as set in your kube config file) will be used, which is probably not what you want.
-You can also fill the 'kubectl_options' variable with additional options to pass to the 'kubectl' command.
+You can also enrich the 'kubectl_cmd' variable with additional options.

-The 'kubectl_cmd' variable can be set if you cannot use the default command ('kubectl').

 ### External

-This feature is still alpha (it was introduced in v 1.14.0).
+This feature is still alpha (it was introduced in v 2.0.0).
 So, don't hesitate to report any good or bad experience using it.
 Suggestions are welcome too.

 If the mechanism you want to use is not supported yet, you can provide the code for it.